Null cipher: Acrostics

-The acrostic puzzle is an extended form of null cipher, but not an Anacrostic (in which you use a set of lettered clues with numbered blanks representing the letters of the answer to figure out the second part, a long series of numbered blanks and spaces representing a message into which the answers for the clues fit).
-Acrostics in poems and other written works that are not referenced to are a type of Null cipher.
+The acrostic puzzle is an extended form of null cipher, but not an anacrostic (which uses a set of lettered clues with numbered blanks representing the letters of the answer to figure out the second part, a long series of numbered blanks and spaces representing a message into which the answers for the clues fit).
+Hidden or otherwise unmentioned acrostics are a type of null cipher.

-This method is often used to secretly insult a famous or important individual.
+This method can be used to secretly insult a famous or important individual.
 For example, Rolfe Humphries received a lifelong ban from contributing to Poetry Magazine after he wrote and tried to publish "a poem containing a concealed scurrilous phrase aimed at a well-known person", namely Nicholas Murray Butler.

 Definition of a null

 Put simply, a null cipher is any cipher which involves a number of nulls, or decoy letters.
 As well as the methods shown above, a null cipher could be plaintext words with nulls placed in designated areas or even a plaintext message broken up in different positions with a null at the end of each word.
 However, a message with only a couple nulls (for example, one at the beginning and one at the end) is not a null cipher.

 A null cipher is technically only a term for hidden letters or words within an otherwise unimportant message, however, it is occasionally used for the entire category of concealment ciphers.